dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 Because we want to allow interfaces and mixins that are intended to be applied to `enum` declarations, and therefore to assume `Enum` to be a superclass, we loosen that restriction to:

-- It's a compile-time error if a *non-abstract* class has `Enum` as a superinterface (directly or transitively) unless it is the corresponding class of an `enum` declaration. _(Abstract interfaces and mixins implementing `Enum` are allowed, but only so that they can be used by `enum` declarations, they can never be used to create an instance which implements `Enum`, but which is not an enum value.)_
+- It's a **compile-time error** if a *concrete* class has `Enum` as a superinterface (directly or transitively) unless it is the corresponding class of an `enum` declaration. _(Abstract interfaces and mixins implementing `Enum` are allowed, but only so that they can be used by `enum` declarations, they can never be used to create an instance which implements `Enum`, but which is not an enum value.)_
-- It is a compile-time error if a class implements, extends or mixes-in the class or interface introduced by an `enum` declaration. _(An enum class can’t be used as a mixin since it is not a `mixin` declaration and the class has a superclass other than `Object`, but we include “mixes-in” for completeness.)_
+- It is a **compile-time error** if a class implements, extends or mixes-in the class or interface introduced by an `enum` declaration. _(An enum class can’t be used as a mixin since it is not a `mixin` declaration and the class has a superclass other than `Object`, but we include “mixes-in” for completeness.)_
 - It's a **compile-time error** if a `class` or `mixin` declaration has `Enum` as a superinterface and the interface of the declarations contains an instance member with the name `values`, whether declared or inherited. _If any concrete class implements this interface, it will be an `enum` declaration class, and then the `values` member would conflict with the static `values` constant getter that is automatically added to `enum` declaration classes.
 Such an instance `values` declaration is either useless or wrong, so we disallow it entirely._
-- It's a compile-time error if a `class`, `mixin` or `enum` declaration has `Enum` as a superinterface (trivially true for `enum` declarations), and that declaration contains non-abstract instance member declaration named `index`, `hashCode` or `==` (an `operator ==` declaration). _That `index` member would override the `index` getter inherited from `Enum`, and we currently do not allow that.
+- It's a **compile-time error** if a `class` or `mixin` declaration has `Enum` as a superinterface, and that class or mixin declares or inherits a concrete instance member named `index`, `hashCode` or `==` *(an `operator ==` declaration)*. _That `index` member could override the `index` getter inherited from `Enum`, and we currently do not allow that.
 The `hashCode` and `operator==` declarations would prevent the enum class from having "primitive equality", and we want to ensure that enums can be used in switches._

-Those restrictions allow abstract classes (interfaces) which *implements* `Enum` in order to have the `int index;` getter member available, and also allow `mixin` declarations to use `Enum` as an `on` type because `mixin` declarations cannot be instantiated directly.
+Those restrictions allow abstract classes (interfaces) which *implement* `Enum` in order to have the `int index;` getter member available, and also allow `mixin` declarations to use `Enum` as an `on` type because `mixin` declarations cannot be instantiated directly.

 _The restrictions still ensure that `enum` values are the only objects whose run-time type implements `Enum`, while making it valid to declare `abstract class MyInterface implements Enum` and `mixin MyMixin on Enum` for interfaces and mixins intended to be used in `enum` declarations.
-It's also impossible to override the instance getters `index` , `hashCode`, or the operator `==`, and impossible to interfere with the static  `values` getter, without causing a compile-time error.
-For example, if an enum declaration implements an interface containing the signature `Never get index;`, then because it's not possible to override `int get index;` from `Enum`, the resulting class will not implement its interface and that is a compile-time error._
+It's also impossible to override the instance getters `index` and `hashCode`, or the operator `==`, and impossible to interfere with the static  `values` getter, without causing a compile-time error.
+For example, if an enum declaration implements an interface containing the signature `Never get index;`, then because it's not possible to override `int get index;` from `Enum`, the resulting class will not implement its interface, and that is a compile-time error._

 ## Formatting